Inferring Capabilities from Task Performance with Bayesian Triangulation: Evaluating the Presence of Object Permanence

-Looking at the particular agent properties that cause the measurement layouts to be more or less capable at prediction can provide some insight into the strengths and weaknesses of our approach.
-Agent 1 was designated as the perfect agent that will always pass every instance.
-It is no surprise then that predictions using the aggregate success rate were very successful, achieving the best possible Brier score.
-Our model's predictions were still highly accurate (Brier score of 0.022), but the model lacked the extreme certainty of the aggregate measure---likely because using Bayes' rule, beginning with an uninformed prior it's impossible to update the posterior to exclude one of the outcomes.
+Looking at the particular agent properties that result in the measurement layouts to be more or less capable at prediction can provide some insight into the strengths and weaknesses of our approach.

-Agent 5 is another case where the aggregate is better at prediction than our measurement layouts.
-Agent 5 passed all instances with probability 0.9.
-We believe our model struggled to perform as well as the aggregate here due to there not being sufficiently many instances to move the initial prior (uniform distribution) to the more extreme distribution predicting success at a rate of 0.9.
-Our model was able to cope with other fixed pass rates (such as with Agent 2, 3, and 4), so this may just be a matter of degree.
-It's worth noting that for any fixed pass rate Agent, it's actually impossible to predict more accurately than the aggregate in expectation.
-Hence For these types of agents the Aggregate Brier score is minimised, and for many fixed pass rate agents, our measurement layouts matched the aggregate's Brier score.
+Agents 1 and 5 were designed to pass all instances with probability 1 and 0.9 respectively.
+It's no surprise that predictions using the aggregate success rate were very successful.
+Our model's predictions were still highly accurate (Brier scores of 0.022 and 0.099 respectively), but the model lacked the extreme certainties of the aggregate measures.
+For Agent 1, this would be impossible---using Bayes' rule and an uninformed prior it's not possible to update the posterior to completely exclude one of the outcomes.
+For agent 5 we believe that our model didn't achieve the same level of certainty of success due to there not being sufficiently many instances to move the initial prior (uniform distribution) to the more extreme distribution predicting success at a rate of 0.9.
+Our model was able to cope with other fixed pass rates (such as with agents 2, 3, and 4), so this may just be a matter of degree.
+It's worth noting that for any fixed pass rate agent, it's actually impossible to predict more accurately than the aggregate in expectation.
+Hence for these types of agents the Aggregate Brier score is minimised, and for many fixed pass rate agents, our measurement layouts matched the aggregate's Brier score.

 Agents 7 and 8 were predicted equally or better by the Aggregate measure than our model.
 These agents passed all instances with probability 0.95, unless the object was occluded by an object with a lot of red or green present in its RGB colour value (red for 7, green for 8).
 Given that the measurement layout did not include colour values, it's easy to see why they would struggle to predict this complex behaviour accurately.
 On the other hand, they did not do much worse than the aggregate prediction, with Brier scores of 0.138 vs 0.138 and 0.109 vs 0.103 respectively.